Moderator11/MovieInfoSearchWeb/README.md

 You will need to prepare valid API key from [TMDB](https://developer.themoviedb.org/reference/intro/getting-started) and replace ${YOUR_API_KEY} from following commands.

+-   This command is guaranteed to work only in Windows CMD.

 ```
 git clone git@github.com:Moderator11/MovieInfoSearchWeb.git
 cd MovieInfoSearchWeb